Learn To Play With Little Wire Schematic Circuit Diagram

 For my Windows 7 (x64) PC, I downloaded the needed Windows Driver (64 bit) located under the “Binaries” section of the downloads page (http://littlewire.cc/downloads.html).

-Note that the Little Wire firmware does not replace the Digispark software because it is a program uploaded in the same way as an Arduino sketch.
-So you can replace it again with an Arduino sketch via the usual upload process.
+It’s important to emphasize that the Little Wire firmware does not supersede the Digispark software; rather, it’s a program that’s uploaded in a manner similar to an Arduino sketch.
+As such, you have the flexibility to replace it with an Arduino sketch using the standard upload procedure whenever necessary.

 An Alternative!